Norway fines Grindr dating app $11.7M over privacy breach

-LONDON (AP) — Norway is fining gay dating app Grindr $11.7 million for failing to get consent from users before sharing their personal information with advertising companies, in breach of stringent European Union privacy rules.
+LONDON (AP) — Norway plans to fine gay dating app Grindr more than $10 million for failing to get consent from users before sharing their personal information with advertising companies, in breach of stringent European Union privacy rules.

-Norwegian’s data privacy watchdog said Tuesday that it notified the company of its draft decision to issue a fine for 100 million Norwegian krone, equal to 10% of its annual global revenue.
+The Norwegian data privacy watchdog said Tuesday that it notified Grindr LLC of its draft decision to issue a fine for 100 million Norwegian krone ($11.7 million), equal to 10% of the U.S. company’s global revenue.

-The Data Protection Authority took action following a complaint by the country’s Consumer Council alleging that personal data was shared unlawfully for marketing purposes.
-The council had detailed in a report last year how Grindr and five partner companies in the online ad industry collect personal data to use for targeted advertising in ways that the council said violated the EU’s tough GDPR privacy rules.
+The Data Protection Authority took action following a complaint by the Norwegian Consumer Council alleging that personal data was shared unlawfully for marketing purposes.
+The council had detailed in a report last year how Grindr and other dating apps leaked personal information to advertising technology partner companies to use for targeted advertising in ways that the council said violated the EU’s tough GDPR privacy rules.

+Norway isn’t a member of the EU but closely mirrors the bloc’s rules and regulations.

 The watchdog came to the preliminary conclusion that Grindr shared user data with a number of third parties without legal basis.
 The data included GPS location, user profile information and even the fact that users are on Grindr, which could reveal their sexual orientation and therefore merit special protection.